juaneortiz1/WebSocketSecurity/README.md

 - **Unique Client Strokes:** Each client's drawing actions are distinguishable through different stroke styles or colors.
 - **Responsive UI:** The ReactJS frontend provides an intuitive and responsive interface for drawing and viewing.
 - **Secure Authentication:** User authentication is managed using Spring Security and MongoDB.
+- **Test-Driven Development:** The application is built following TDD principles, ensuring robust and reliable code through continuous testing and feedback.

 ## Technologies Used